 - Keep your car in good working order, so your brakes and lights work well.
 Clean your windshield weekly (inside and out) and more if you smoke.
 Keep your windscreen wiper blades in good order.

-- Honking your horn may not help, and could scare more.
-There is no evidence that ‘deer whistles’ work, though others say they won’t do any harm.
+- Honking a horn may not help, and could scare more.
+There is no evidence ‘deer whistles’ work, others say they do no harm.

 - If you are in a three way lane, drive in the middle if not impacting others, as there is less chance of striking wildlife.